-The difference between the midpoints in the ranges of men's and women's pay Our mean and median pay gaps are higher with our permanent workforce, the obvious reason is because of the high percentage of part time women employed by Quest.
+The difference between the midpoints in the ranges of men's and women's pay Our mean pay gap is higher with our permanent workforce, the obvious reason being the higher percentage of women working reduced hours than men and higher percentage of men in managerial positions.
 Part time workers have a much lower average pay, as they are only paid for working a proportion of the hours.
-Our Head Office based support staff also work standard office hours, rather than the extended branch hours, 90% of Head Office are female, so this would also reduce the average pay for women, due to the reduced hours.
+Our Head Office based support staff also work standard office hours, rather than the extended branch hours, 75% of Head Office are female, so this would also reduce the average pay for women, due to the reduced hours.
+We have a minimal median pay gap, as men and women are paid within the same pay bands regardless of their gender.
 Quest Employment are confident that men and women are paid equally for doing equivalent jobs across our business, and are proud to be an employer that looks to accommodate flexible working patterns for people that require them.
 Employees receiving a bonus Our bonus and reward schemes are multi-faceted.
 They vary between performance related bonuses for sales staff and profit related bonuses for branch and support staff.
 Different job roles may have different bonus schemes, but bonus packages are the same for all employees doing the same role, so there is actually no gender gap at all in the bonus schemes we offer.